nkbt/react-interval/README.md

 ```

 ### Full example
-Chang timeout on the fly, start and stop counting
+Change timeout on the fly, start and stop counting

 ```js
 import React from 'react';